mikenguyen13/data_analysis/_book/07-generalized-linear-models.md

 <img src="07-generalized-linear-models_files/figure-html/unnamed-chunk-6-1.png" width="90%" style="display: block; margin: auto;" />

 However, this plot is not informative.
-Hence, we can can see the residudals plots that are grouped into bins based on prediction values.
+Hence, we can can see the residuals plots that are grouped into bins based on prediction values.

 ```r